 Materials

+Participants

-Twenty semi-structured interviews were conducted with male individuals from the Muslim community who had been interviewed by the police on at least one occasion as suspects of crime between 2010 and 2014.
+Twenty semi-structured interviews were conducted with male individuals from the Asian Muslim community who had been interviewed by the police on at least one occasion as suspects of crime between 2010 and 2014.
 Individuals were contacted to ask if they wished to participate and those who agreed were requested to conduct face-to-face interviews.
 The participants were contacted through the first author’s associates who requested if they knew anyone who had been interviewed by police within the last five years as a suspect of crime.
 They relayed the first author’s contact details to the suspects.
 From these contacts we were successful in securing fourteen interviews.
 One of the first author’s associates, who is also a criminal lawyer was requested to ask some of his clients if they agreed to take part in the current study.
-Six suspects were sourced by the criminal lawyer.
+Six suspects (also Asian Muslims living in the UK) were sourced by the criminal lawyer.

 The suspects who took part in this study were interviewed by the police as suspects from a range of offences, including possession of drugs with intent to supply, sexual offences, serious physical assault, human trafficking, attempted murder, domestic violence and suspected terrorism.
 The sample involved suspects from major English cities including the West Midlands, London, Greater Manchester and Bristol.
 None of the suspects were known to each other.